danhawkins/dannyhawkins-me/content/posts/go-dockertest-example.md

 	pg.Expire(10)

+	// Set this so our app can use it postgresPort := pg.GetPort("5432/tcp")
+	os.Setenv("POSTGRES_PORT", postgresPort)

 	// Wait for the Postgres to be ready if err := pool.Retry(func() error {
 		_, connErr := gorm.Open(postgres.Open(fmt.Sprintf("postgresql://postgres@localhost:%s/example", postgresPort)), &gorm.Config{})